19hours/sg-statutes/Acts/Environmental Protection and Management Act.md

 Tetrachlorophenol

-Pentachlorophenol and their salts
+Pentachlorophenol and its salts and esters

-Chlorophenoxyacids; their salts, esters, amines
+Chlorophenoxyacids; their salts, esters, amines, which include but are not limited to —

+2,4,5-T and its salts and esters

 Chloropicrin